 Before we left we ventured into the educational exhibit.
 Most of the information was in Polish but Adriana translated it as well as she could to the girls.
 It was a great exhibit that included information on the environment and animals that lived in the park.
 There were also exhibits of animals that did not live within the park.
 The preserved animals gave the girls a chance to get up close and see what they looked like.
 Both of them despite the lack of knowing Polish loved the educational building!

-I think if you are ever in the area a trip to Zagroda Zubrow-Bison Park is well worth it!
+We think if you are ever in the area a trip to Zagroda Zubrow-Bison Park is well worth it!